The following article is a cleaned up comment I made on a post by Elif Shafak.

 It was always essential to me to become self-sustaining from my art - not out of pride, but because I couldn’t bear to divide my energy between the calling of creation and the demands of unrelated work.
 It took years to reach that point, but the commitment never wavered.
 The creative life was not an accessory; it was the axis around which everything else revolved.

 So, do I agree with Camus?
 Not entirely.
 I understand his point - that art gains a different life when it is witnessed, that a part of the artist longs for communion.
 But for me, the impulse to create is older and deeper than audience.
 If I had no one to share with, I would still build worlds, still write, still cut and paste the fragments of thought into order.
-But to be alone with one’s work is not to be lonely.
-Solitude and loneliness are not the same thing.
+A flower still blooms, a tree still falls in the woods whether a human witnesses it or not.

 Perhaps I would work differently if I did not need to live from the proceeds.
 I might choose smaller scales or less resource-heavy mediums.
 That’s one reason collage appeals to me: small, transportable, made of what the world leaves behind.
 Writing too offers this simplicity - a practice requiring little more than a page and persistence.